LuisThiamNye/ButteryTaskbar2/README.md

 ## Installation

 The program is provided as a single executable and no installer.
-[Download it here](https://github.com/LuisThiamNye/ButteryTaskbar2/releases/) and just run the program.
+[Download it here](https://github.com/LuisThiamNye/ButteryTaskbar2/releases/) (or [via scoop](#installing-via-scoop)) and just run the program.

 If you want it to run at log-in, I recommend creating an entry in Task Scheduler.
 There are plenty of instructions online for how to make a program run at log-in with Task Scheduler.